-The total cost of the Associate of Applied Science in Surgical Technology program is \$46,390, comprised of \$44,590 for tuition and \$1,800 for course fees.
-Two complimentary "medical scrub" uniforms are provided to all students enrolled in the program.
-Dorsey College will pay the cost one time for surgical technology program graduates to challenge a registration examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.
+For students starting their program before August 11, 2025, the total cost of the Associate of Applied Science in Surgical Technology program is \$46,390, comprised of \$44,590 for tuition and \$1,800 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$47,300 comprised of \$45,500 for tuition and \$1,800 for course fees.
+Tuition includes course etextbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
+Two complimentary "medical scrub" uniforms, a blood pressure kit with stethoscope and an electronic device are provided to all students enrolled in the program.
+Dorsey College will pay the cost one time for surgical technology program graduates to challenge a certification examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.